digitalcredentials/signing-service/README.md

 ## Health Check

-Docker has a [HEALTHCHECK](https://docs.docker.com/reference/dockerfile/#healthcheck) option for monitoring the state (health) of services.
+Docker has a [HEALTHCHECK](https://docs.docker.com/reference/dockerfile/#healthcheck) option for monitoring the state (health) of a container.
 We've included an endpoint `GET healthz` that checks the health of the signing service (by running a test signature).
 The endpoint can be directly specified in a CURL or WGET call on the HEALTHCHECK, but we also provide a [healthcheck.js](./healthcheck.js) function that can be similarly invoked by the HEALTHCHECK and which itself hits the `healthz` endpoint, but additionally provides options for both email and Slack notifications when the service is unhealthy.

 You can see how we've configured the HEALTHCHECK in our [example compose files](https://github.com/digitalcredentials/docs/blob/main/deployment-guide/DCCDeploymentGuide.md#docker-compose-examples).
 Our compose files also include an example of how to use [autoheal](https://github.com/willfarrell/docker-autoheal) together with HEALTHCHECK to restart an unhealthy container.

-If you want notifications sent to a Slack channel, you'll have to set up a Slack `web hook` as described [here](https://api.slack.com/messaging/webhooks).
+If you want notifications sent to a Slack channel, you'll have to set up a Slack [web hook](https://api.slack.com/messaging/webhooks).

 If you want notifications sent to an email address, you'll need an SMTP server to which you can send emails, so something like sendgrid, mailchimp, mailgun, or even your own email account if it allows direct SMTP sends.
 Gmail can apparently be configured to so so.